 When are you open?

-We open each year for Memorial Day Weekend in May and close for the season in early October.
+We open each year for Memorial Day Weekend in May and close for the season in early October, after Columbus Day Weekend.
 Over winter the Forest Service closes the road at Twin Lakes, and everything past that in the Lakes Basin is only accessible on foot (or ski or snowshoe depending on the weather!).
-Please call us for this year’s exact open/close dates.

 How far in advance do I need to book?

-We book up to a full year in advance.
-Call or email as soon as you know your dates as we sell out almost the entire season.
+We book up to a full year in advance for Saturday to Saturday reservations with an $85 deposit.
+After we close in October we sell what is left over.
+Call or email as soon as you know your dates as we typically sell out the entire season.

 What is provided in my cabin?

 Our kitchens are stocked with: basic dishes, eating and cooking utensils, glasses, pots and pans, salt and pepper, dish towels, pot holders, dish soap, sponge, paper towels, coffee maker and filters, toaster, and microwave.
 As well as a four burner stove and refrigerator.

 The bathrooms include: bar soap, towels, and toilet paper.